pointw-dev/halchemy/jekyll/deprecated/methods/patch_resource.md

 Deprecated
 {: .label .label-yellow }

 Sends a PATCH request with data to the resource's `self` rel.

+> Note, you should handle exceptions thrown by the request.
+See [Optimistic Concurrency] for more details.

 ## Signature
 The method signature for **PATCH resource** is: